 Plantar fasciitis is one of the most common foot issues that can crop up as you age, Dr. Cornell says.
 It's a condition caused by injury to the plantar fascia, the ligament that connects your heel to the front of your foot and acts as arch support.

 When the plantar fascia is strained and inflamed, it can cause heel and arch pain.

-He recommends shopping for orthotic inserts to help with cushioning and shock absorption to avoid heel pain, especially if you've had plantar fasciitis in the past.
-You should also avoid shoes with little heel and arch support — like sandals, flip flops and ballet flats — as they can be hard on your feet and add stress to the ligaments supporting your arch.
+He recommends shopping for orthotic inserts to help with cushioning and shock absorption to avoid heel pain, especially if you’ve had plantar fasciitis in the past.
+You should also avoid shoes with little heel and arch support — like sandals, flip-flops and ballet flats — as they can make plantar fasciitis worse and add stress to the ligaments supporting your arch.